 Significant transactions with government related entities

-The office has received \$25.1 million (2017: \$22.5 million) of appropriations for operational funding from the Department of State Development.
-Quantitative information about the transaction and balance are disclosed at note 9.
+In 2018 the office received \$25.1 million of appropriations for operational funding from the former Department of State Development.
+Quantitative information about the transaction and balance are disclosed at note 10.

 Transactions with Key Management Personnel